Glycine Health Benefits

 Think your intestines for a second.
 They are lined with millions of tiny junctions that help us break down and absorb nutrients from food.

-After repeated inflammation from inflammatory foods, these junctions become more porous.
+After repeated inflammation from inflammatory foods, these junctions become more porous causing nasty side effects.

 Things stop working properly from there.
 You may experience digestion / GI issues and you’ll surely not absorb nutrients from food efficiently.

 After enough exposure to these foods, tiny food particles leak through our gut and intestines into our bloodstream.
-This kicks off a cascade of inflammation in your body.
+This kicks off a cascade of inflammation in the human body.

 If you are familiar with leaky gut syndrome, this is what happens.

-The unique properties of glycine are necessary for your body to produce the collagen needed to form new connective tissue in our gut lining.
+The unique properties of glycine are necessary to produce the collagen needed to form new connective tissue in our gut lining.
+Think of it as a collagen precursor.

 This helps reduce inflammation from harmful food particles.
 These porous junctions in your intestines and gut become tighter.